wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

    queue name and number if configured to be displayed

 Waiting calls
-   The number of calls currently waiting for an agent in this queue, the background colored can change depending of the configured thresholds
+   The number of calls currently waiting for an agent in this queue.
+The background color can change depending of the configured thresholds

 EWT
    Estimated waiting time

 Longest wait
-   The maximum hold time for currently waiting calls, the background colored can change depending of the configured thresholds
+   The longest waiting time for currently waiting calls.
+The background color can change depending of the configured thresholds

 Talking
-   Shows the number of agents currently in conversation in the queue.
+   The number of agents currently in conversation in the queue.
-   This column is set to 0 when the queue has just been created and no members are already affected.
+   This column is set to 0 when the queue has just been created and no members have been added.

 Logged
-   Shows the number of logged agents in the queue.
+   The number of logged agents in the queue.
-   This column is set to N/A when the queue has just been created and no members are already affected.
+   This column is set to "N/A" when the queue has just been created and no members have been added.

 Available
-   Shows the number of available agents ready to take a call in the queue.
+   The number of available agents ready to take a call in the queue.
-   This column is set to N/A when the queue has just been created and no members are already affected.
+   This column is set to N/A when the queue has just been created and no members have been added.

 Received
-   The number of received calls on this queue during the configured statistical window
+   The number of calls received in this queue during the configured statistical window

 Answered
-   The number of answered calls on this queue during the configured statistical window
+   The number of calls answered in this queue during the configured statistical window

 Abandoned
-   The number of abandoned calls on this queue during the configured statistical window
+   The number of calls abandoned in this queue during the configured statistical window

 Mean waiting time
-   The mean  wait time in the statistical time window, in mm:ss If no calls are received - is displayed
+   The mean wait time in the statistical time window, in mm:ss If no calls are received, "-" is displayed

 Max waiting time
-   The longest wait time in the statistical time window, in mm:ss If no calls are received - is displayed
+   The longest wait time in the statistical time window, in mm:ss If no calls are received, "-" is displayed

 Efficiency
    Answered calls over received calls during the configured statistical window (unanswered calls that are still waiting are not taken into account).
-   If no calls are received - is displayed
+   If no calls are received, "-" is displayed

 QOS
-   Percentage of calls taken within X seconds over answered calls during the configured If no calls are received - is displayed
+   Percentage of calls taken within X seconds over answered calls during the configured statistical window.
+   If no calls are received, "-" is displayed

 **Counter availability**

-When the XiVO client is initialized, na is diplayed for not initialized counters.
+When the XiVO client is started, "na" is diplayed for counters that have not been initialized.

-When the XiVO client is restarted the counters are always displayed and calculated as if the application was not restarted.
+When the XiVO client is restarted, the counters are always displayed and calculated as if the application was not restarted.
 When the server is restarted, counters are reinitialized.

 **Enabling the xlet**

-The xlet can be added to any CTI profil from the web interface.
+The xlet can be added to any CTI profile from the web interface.

 .. figure:: images/queue_list_enable.png
    :scale: 70%